Keeping Up with Current Events

 Current events can mean more than politics, though.
 Given my background, my definition includes new projects and services.
 As a writer, it also allows for the types of articles bloggers post for small audiences — like I do here.
 This redefinition helped me find the apps that became key parts of my workflow, and inspired some projects of my own.
 It also highlighted the work of small-time writers, who often make the best content.
 Creators flood the Internet with new content every day; paying attention to them, too, helped me find some real gems.
 This simple realization, and the huge impact it had, should make current events — no matter how you define them — much more interesting.

 I also changed my mind because I realized I could learn from the smartest minds in any field, and ignore all others.
-I refuse to spend my time on “human-interest stories” or most of the other topics news networks use to fill time.
+I refuse to spend my time on “human interest stories” or most of the other topics news networks use to fill time.
 These have no real value.
 Instead, I look to smart people for insights into a complex world, that will increase the depth and breath of my knowledge.
 Media outlets have lowered the level of public discourse in this country, but nothing says you must use even one of them.
 I worked hard over the last three months to make a list of high-quality and unbiased news sources, to help me become a more intelligent person.
 Those sites do exist, despite vast evidence to the contrary.

 So there you have it.
 I saw a need to go from smart to intelligent.
 The process I chose to get there has the added bonus of highlighting awesome projects and unique perspectives.
 Focusing on the brightest minds makes this a worthwhile pursuit.
-I consider the apathetic amongst you to consider that.
+I encourage the apathetic amongst you to consider that.
 Maybe you will change your mind.
 Either way, I owe you all a list.

 My Morning Reads #

 I check the same sites every morning.
 Most days, I take about half an hour to go through this list.
 Sometimes I spend hours going down a long rabbit hole, though, and then more time catching up on the things I missed.
 I found an interesting piece on China a few weeks ago, for example, read nine related articles that afternoon, and over fifty others the rest of the day.
-I counted.
 Most of the time, though, this search yields a handful of pieces, one or two of which find their way here, and the rest of which I read for my own edification.
 I break these sites up by genre below, along with a brief note on each.

 Tech News #